Geography KS3: Plate tectonics

 It explores the location of tectonic plates across the globe and explores three different types of fault line and what can happen at each.

-This video is an ideal tool to help students find out more about the tectonic structure of the Earth and the processes that create volcanoes and earthquakes.
+This short film is an ideal tool to help students find out more about the tectonic structure of the Earth and the processes that create volcanoes and earthquakes.

 It can be used to explain what causes tectonic plates to move, the impact of moving plates and how the different kinds of plate movements have different impacts.